Documentation Home

 • MBRCovers(g1, g2)

 Returns 1 or 0 to indicate whether the minimum bounding rectangle of g1 covers the minimum bounding rectangle of g2.
 This tests the opposite relationship as MBRCoveredBy().
-See the description of MBRCoveredBy() for examples.
+See the description of MBRCoveredBy() for additional examples.

 MBRCovers() handles its arguments as described in the introduction to this section.